-Harlequin Cabbage Bug-Another Form Of Stink Bug:
+Harlequin Cabbage Bug: Another Form of Stink Bug

-How Harlequin Bugs Survive Seasonal Changes:
+How Harlequin Bugs Survive Seasonal Changes

-The life span of a Harlequin Bug is roughly between 50-80 days.
+The life span of a Harlequin Bug is roughly between 50 and 80 days.
 This would suggest that the bug winters as an adult without much prospect of hibernation.
 This also means that for local gardens that little bit of warm weather we experience each February is prime spawning time for these bugs.
 Never mind that March here is typically wet.
 These bugs are well protected from torrential rains by the very plants they love to eat.
 Nothing speaks of early spring mornings like the beads of dew on the cabbage leaves.
 In fact, cabbage leaves and other Brassica foliage tend to repel water.

 This is almost the beginning of August and the Harlequin bugs are rampant, despite the fact that we have few Brassica plants growing in the garden.
 They seem to prefer the waxy leaves of the struggling broccoli plants.
-They will investigate and sometime enjoy a meal from chard, but for the most part, they seem to stick to plants from the cabbage or mustard family.
+They will investigate and sometimes enjoy a meal from chard, but for the most part, they seem to stick to plants from the cabbage or mustard family.

-The Damage From These Striking Pests:
+The Damage From These Striking Pests

-For as striking as these bugs are, they are truly pests.
+As striking as these bugs are, they are truly pests.
 They are capable of ruining an entire crop of cabbage or broccoli, etc. by simply sucking the sap from the plants.
 Plants are much like people.
 When we are not feeling well, our immune system drops and we fail the thrive.
 With crops, it is more likely that the plant may simply wither and die.

 The eggs of the Harlequin bug look like a double roll of sushi.
 They are almost laid in perfect rows and usually up to 12 eggs.
 If you spot Harlequin bugs in your garden, the eggs are easy to find.
 Simply look on the underside of the leaves of the plant on which you found the bugs.
 There you will more than likely find the eggs.
 You can remove the eggs by gently scraping them off the leaf.
 It is just as simple to remove the portion of leaf they are on as well.
 Depending on temperature variations the eggs can hatch in as little as 3–4 days or they may take up to 29–33 days to hatch.

-There is a chemical somewhere that will kill anything but that is not the goal of organic gardening.
+There is a chemical somewhere that will kill anything, but that is not the goal of organic gardening.
 For smaller gardens, it is fairly simple to hand-pick the bugs and destroy them.
 This includes hunting for their eggs.
 The eggs are very easy to spot as they are laid right out in the open.
 In larger gardens, it may be an on-going process to hand-pick the bugs and eggs.
 Some farmers have planted small gardens that are designed to attract the bugs and then when the infestation is at its peak the garden is burned.
 That is a little extreme for me, plus the fire department would be there in a heartbeat.